-- Know who your primary care provider is and how to reach them. - Talk about your goals of care with your provider or care team. - If applicable, know who to contact on your palliative care team with questions or urgent issues. - Advance Care Planning.
-Think about the type of care you would want at the end of life.
+- Know who your primary care provider is and how to reach them. - Talk about your goals of care with your provider or care team.
+Your goals of care are typically the aspects of your life that are most important to you that are related - If applicable, know who to contact on your palliative care team with questions or urgent issues. - Advance Care Planning.
+Think about the type of care you would want at the end of life and what aspects of care and your life are most important to you.
 Have a conversation with your family members or other caregivers about what you would want.
-You should also have a conversation with your care team about your wishes, goals, and values for end-of-life care that includes caregivers and the individual designated as your durable power of attorney for health care. - Talk about how family members or other caregivers should implement the care plan if you are unable to express your wishes. - We recommend that you complete: - An advance directive that stipulates specific treatment preferences (if known and applicable to the situation), - A durable power of attorney for health care that names a surrogate and indicates the amount of leeway the surrogate should have in decision-making, and - A written personal statement that articulates your values and goals regarding end-of-life care. - A Physician Orders for Life-Sustaining Treatment (POLST) form may be appropriate.
+You should also have a conversation with your care team about your values, goals and preferences for end-of-life care that includes caregivers and the individual designated as your durable power of attorney for health care. - Talk about how family members or other caregivers should implement the care plan if you are unable to express your wishes. - We recommend that you complete: - An advance directive that stipulates specific treatment preferences (if known and applicable to the situation), - A durable power of attorney for health care that names a surrogate and indicates the amount of leeway the surrogate should have in decision-making, and - A written personal statement that articulates your values and goals regarding end-of-life care. - A Physician Orders for Life-Sustaining Treatment (POLST) form may be appropriate.
 These are completed with your physician and/or clinical team. - Have conversations early on in disease progression about your wishes for hospital visits and medical intervention.
 Conversations should include risks and benefits of hospitalization and may include filling out a POLST.
 As part of these conversations, think about the type of care that you would not want (e.g., feeding tubes).
 Information from Choosing Wisely and Consumer Reports on feeding tubes can be found here. - Be sure that you and your family or other caregivers understand red flags that may mean you need to go to the hospital and under what conditions you may not want to receive care in the hospital setting. - Talk about the potential need for a higher level of care (e.g., more help at home) if care needs are greater than can be safely managed.
 Conversations should include financial as well as medical concerns. - Connect to community resources or state resources that can help plan for future and increasing care needs including respite care. - For Caregivers.
 Caregiving can be stressful.
 Talk to your or your partner/family member's provider about your needs as a caregiver.
 More information specific to Alzheimer's disease but relevant to many types of caregiving is here.